-About a year ago, it suddenly occurred to us that a lot of mid-level corporate executives and managers probably face the same kinds of challenges we've all been facing down through the years.
-There aren't any statistics on it, but with all the economic turbulence of innovation, globalization, and capital flight, on top of the devastating infestation of the Quarterly Earnings Disorder, we figured there must be at least a million mid-level executives out there who know exactly what we're talking about--but, unlike us--have no one to talk to about it.
+About a year ago, it suddenly occurred to us that a lot of corporate executives probably face the same kinds of challenges we've all been facing in the banking industry.
+There aren't any statistics on it, but with all the economic turbulence of innovation, globalization, and capital flight--on top of the devastating infestation of the Quarterly Earnings Disorder--we figured there must be at least a million executives or so out there across the American business spectrum who know exactly what we're talking about--but, unlike us--have no one to talk to.
+It occurred to us also that since two of our team had retired, they couldn't be fired if we took it all public.
+So here we are, after over 30 years, coming out into the light.

 The Friday after Thanksgiving Every Year